tristanic/isolde/isolde/docs/source/api/core_objects.rst

             for d in proper_dihedrals:
                 angles.append(d.angle)

-      is very slow, since it involves creating and deleting a :py:class:`ProperDihedral` for every iteration of the loop.
+      is very slow, since it involves creating and deleting a Python :py:class:`ProperDihedral` for every iteration of the loop.

 .. automodule:: chimerax.isolde.atomic